boboburo/pillreports_python/README.md

 Cluster and PCA applied to vector representation of the *User Report:* field.
 Scatterplot and wordcloud visualisastion of results.

 ##### A. SparseMatrix.ipynb
+Appendix file illustrating the creation of sparse matrix representation of text data.

 ##### B. Matplotlib_Subplots.ipynb
+Appendix file illustrating various methods of creating subplots with Matplotlib library.